 FCA #9 included market changes to address strategic risks associated with infrastructure investment needs, natural gas dependence, and resource performance (see Section 8).
 First, the addition of a sloped demand curve mitigates capacity market price volatility by allowing the auction to clear at values higher or lower than the ICR value, depending on reliability requirements and price.
 Second, the revised market design locks in FCA clearing prices for seven years for new resources.
 This longer period, which was previously five years, improves financial stability and strengthens investment signals for new resource development.
 Finally, the pay-for-performance (PFP) market structure promotes system reliability by providing incentives to resources to perform when dispatched.

-shows the sloped demand curve used for establishing the price for the systemwide capacity supply obligations.
+Figure 4-1 shows the sloped demand curve used for establishing the price for the systemwide capacity supply obligations.
 The figure shows that the systemwide quantity of capacity increases linearly as the price decreases below the FCA’s starting price of $17.728/kW-month (for FCA #9).
 FCA #9 also modeled three import-constrained capacity zones—NEMA/Boston, SEMA/RI, and Connecticut.
 Maine was not modeled as an export-constrained capacity zone but was included in the Rest-of-Pool capacity zone.
 The Rest-of-Pool capacity zone included Western/Central Massachusetts, New Hampshire, Vermont, and Maine.